GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client-properties.md

 #### Parameters

-  - cid: The id of the channel this controller represents.
+  - `cid`: The id of the channel this controller represents.
-  - messageOrdering: Describes the ordering the messages are presented.
+  - `messageOrdering`: Describes the ordering the messages are presented.

 #### Returns